Ebraheemgh/CarsAutoComplete/README.md

 # Cars AutoComplete

-**description** : you can search for a car by typing in the input field, the input will automatically appear to you suggestions according for what you type. when you click on the specific car name from the list will appear to you information about the car that you select.
+**description** : you can search for a car by typing in the input field, the input will automatically will appear to you suggestion according for what you type. when you type on the specific car name from the list will appear to you information about the car that you select.

 ## Team work:
 1. Ebraheem Ghantous